Re-anchoring Quantum Monte Carlo with Tensor-Train Sketching: Introduction

 On the other hand, a different type of approach towards the quantum many-body problem is to directly solve for the wavefunction through approximating it by some low-complexity ansatz.
 One of the most popular ansatz is the matrix product state (MPS) \cite{mps-1,mps-3}, also known as the tensor train (TT) \cite{tt-decomposition}.
 A huge advantage of TT representation is that its storage complexity and computational complexity can be made near linear (instead of exponential) in the dimension $d$.
-However, for complicated systems, the approximation error can be large, which leads to inaccurate energy estimates.
+However, for complicated systems, the approximation error can be large, which leads to inaccurate estimates of physical observables.

 Recently, an algorithm that directly combines AFQMC and TT representation has been proposed by one of the authors \cite{chen2023combining}.
-In this method, one projects the random walkers into a TT by a TT-sketching technique \cite{hur2023generative} at every step.
+In this method, the random walkers are projected into a TT by a TT-sketching technique \cite{hur2023generative} at every step.
 It presents a potentially cheaper strategy to update a TT, using AFQMC to simulate a matrix-vector multiplication.
-While this method avoids the expensive compression of the Hamiltonian operator, it still suffers from the limitation that sometimes one cannot approximate the ground-state wavefunction as a low-rank TT.
+Although this method avoids the expensive compression of the Hamiltonian operator, it still suffers from the limitation that sometimes one cannot approximate the ground-state wavefunction as a low-rank TT.